 Oman provides a 10 percent price preference to tenders that contain a high content of local goods or services, including direct employment of Omanis.
 The government considers the quality of a product or service and support, as well as cost, in evaluating bids.
 For most major tenders, Oman typically invites bids from firms either already registered in Oman or pre-selected by project consultants.
 To increase transparency in the tendering process, Oman advertises tenders in the local press, international periodicals, and on the Tender Board's website.
-Also, bidders are now requested to be present at the opening of bids, and interested parties may view the process on the Tender Board's website.
-In the past, bidders' costs have sometimes increased dramatically when award decisions were delayed, sometimes for years, or when bidding was reopened with modified specifications and, typically, short deadlines.
-Offsets are not standard requirements in defense procurement and have not been associated with any defense-related transactions involving U.S. companies.
+Also, bidders are requested to be present at the opening of bids, and interested parties may view the process on the Tender Board's website.
+U.S. industry has reported that bidders' costs can sometimes increase dramatically when award decisions are delayed, sometimes for years, or the bidding is reopened with modified specifications and, typically, short deadlines.
+Oman's Ministry of Defense may require that companies involved in defense-related transactions participate in its offset program entitled "Partnership for Development."